kennethrrosen/qubes-for-journalists/README.md

 ### post-installation configurations

 - disable previews of files from untrusted sources in File Manager
-- swap networking (sys-net and sys-firewall) templates to customized Kicksure Templates (based on Debian 11 over tor)
+- swap networking (sys-net and sys-firewall) templates to customized Kicksure Templates (based on Debian 11 over tor, DVMs), making sure not to configure as a Standalone VM

 - enable all available apparmor profiles in the Whonix-Workstation and Whonix-Gateway Templates.
-- enable seccomp on Whonix-Gateway (sys-whonix ProxyVM).
+- enable seccomp on Whonix-Gateway (sys-whonix, ProxyVM).
 - enable SysRq "Security Keys" functionality as insurance against system malfunctions
 - enable secure Access Key ("Sak"; SysRq + k) procedure.
 - install hardened memory allocator ('Hardened Malloc') to launch regularly used applications